 Even her display name, Katrina O, starts to build a sense of fascination.

-After explaining the first sentence of her bio (no spoilers here, sorry) Katrina then goes on to give details of her specialties and the programming languages she has mastered.
+After explaining the first sentence of her bio (no spoilers here, sorry) Katrina then goes on to give details of relevant skills and the programming languages she has mastered.

 12. Karen Abbate